fravoll/solidity-patterns/README.md

 # Solidity Patterns

-This repository contains a collection of design and programming patterns for the smart contract programming language Solidity.
+This repository contains a collection of design and programming patterns for the smart contract programming language Solidity in version 0.4.20.
+Note that newer versions might have changed some of the functionalities.
 Each pattern consists of a code sample and a detailed explanation, including background, implications and additional information about the patterns.

 Have a look at the documentation site: https://fravoll.github.io/solidity-patterns/